 Step 10: Apply for Business Licenses and Permits

-Depending on what your business does and where it is located, various business licenses and permits will likely be needed before starting your business.
+Depending on what your business does and its location, various business licenses and permits will likely be needed before starting your business.
 Some common registrations include:

-Business Licenses – The state of Rhode Island doesn’t have a general business license; however, many cities require a business license in order to operate.
+Business Licenses: The state of Rhode Island doesn’t have a general business license; however, many cities require one.

-Professional Licensing – Some professions and occupations such as accountants, landscapers, auto body repair, and brewpubs require licensing in Rhode Island.
+Professional Licensing: Some professions and occupations, such as accountants, landscapers, auto body repair, and brewpubs, require licensing in Rhode Island.
 While this isn’t a license on the business, licensing is required in order to operate.

 Step 11: File Annual Reports